Nant-y-Ffrith: Nant-y-Ffrith Waterfall

 During the heyday of Nant-y-Ffrith Hall in the second half of the 19th century steps were built up the rocks on the north side of the falls allowing viewing and access to all parts of the falls.
 Unfortunately, like the hall, the gardens and these steps fell into disrepair and they are no longer present, except for one section just below Wedding Cave, alongside the artificial section of the waterfall.

 Nant-y-Ffrith Reservoir

 This is a small reservoir near the source of the stream.
 It provides water to the villages to the west of Wrexham.
 Work began on it in October 1868 and it was supplying water by February 1871.
 It was built by Brymbo Water Company and is now owned by Hafren Dyfrdwy.

 Breeding birds on the reservoir include great crested grebe and coot with sedge warbler and reed bunting in the surrounding vegetation and lapwing and curlew in nearby fields.
+Many common toads return to the reservoir in their breeding season.